15 Community Outreach Ideas for Small Businesses

 - Create a lasting positive impact on locals

-A solution called community outreach.
+The solution is called community outreach.

 Business Outreach Is a Win-Win For All Sides